sobester/ADRpy/docs/source/index.rst

 Installing and running ADRpy
 ----------------------------

-ADRpy is written in Python 3 and tested in Python 3.4, 3.5, 3.5-dev, 3.6, 3.6-dev
+ADRpy is written in Python 3 and tested in Python 3.4, 3.5, 3.5, 3.6, 3.7, 3.8 and
-and 3.7-dev.
+and 3.8-dev.
 It is not available for Python 2.

 First and foremost, you will need to have Python installed - you can get the latest version `here <https://www.python.org/downloads/>`_ or as part of a number of alternative